kittozheng/Notes/Django/logging/logging.md

 ####print is not a good idea

-1.when debugging, you can't control which logs to print out and which logs not to print 2.you may forget to delete these unused prints after debugging
+* when debugging, you can't control which logs to print out and which logs not to print
+* you may forget to delete these unused prints after debugging

 ####so let's start logging